The Holocaust in Austria

 Jews were systematically persecuted, plundered, and killed by German and Austrian Nazis in the Holocaust from 1938 to 1945.
 Pervasive persecution of Jews was immediate after the German annexation of Austria, known as the Anschluss.
 An estimated 70,000 Jews (nearly 40%) were murdered and 125,000 fled Austria as refugees.

 Jews in Austria before 1938

 In the 1930s, Jews flourished in Austria, with leading figures in the sciences, the arts, business, industry, and trades of all kinds.
 At the time of Anschluss with Nazi Germany in 1938, the Jewish population of Austria was approximately 192,000, mostly in Vienna.

 Austria had a powerful legacy of antisemitism which found its full expression in Adolf Hitler.
-In 1895, the Austrian anti-Semite Karl Luger won the majority of the seats in the Vienna municipality and was appointed mayor of the Austrian capital.
+In 1895, the Austrian anti-Semite Karl Lueger won the majority of the seats in the Vienna municipality and was appointed mayor of the Austrian capital.
 In 1922, intending to mock vicious antisemitism in Vienna where Jewish university students were routinely attacked, the Austrian Hugo Bettauer wrote a futuristic novel entitled, The City Without Jews, which turned out to be tragically prescient.